alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 Writing this post was a useful exercise for me.
 It forced me to really understand what I was doing, and not just handwave an example I'd copied from somewhere else.
-And I made several improvements from the original code while writing the post.
+Plus, I made several improvements to the original code while writing the post.

 I tried using an underscore for an unused variable in the handler functions (previously it was still called `lastPage`, because that's what the example in the docs used), and that's something I'll use again.